1975 Mauritian student protests: Events prior to the 1975 Riots

 There had been mounting discontent amongst the young adults and students due to increasing unemployment and high cost of living.
-Besides tropical cyclone Gervaise had damaged many schools which had already been suffering from poorly equipped laboratories and libraries and a lack of sporting infrastructure.
+Furthermore, tropical cyclone Gervaise had damaged many schools which had already been suffering from poorly equipped laboratories and libraries and a lack of sporting infrastructure.
 In February 1975 students at London College (Mauritius) had protested against the dismissal of two teachers.
-The Labour-IFB-CAM coalition had been in power since the 1967 elections and after the March 1968 Independence celebrations the IFB dropped out of the coalition in 1969 and ended up in Opposition.
-To maintain power and a majority of seats in Parliament the leader of Labour Party (Mauritius) struck a new deal with its rival PMSD which resulted in Labour-CAM-PMSD coalition ruling the country.
-Within PMSD several figures were against this deal and that splinter group formed a new party UDM.
-Although elections were scheduled to occur in 1972 Labour and what was left of the original PMSD amended the Constitution via a Bill which postponed the 1972 elections to 1976.
-Meanwhile the new party Mouvement Militant Mauricien (MMM) had gained popularity, even electing its first ever candidate Dev Virahsawmy to Parliament at the September 1970 by-elections at Constituency No.5 as he won the seat previously held by a ruling IFB's deceased candidate Lall Jugnauth.
+The Labour-IFB-CAM coalition had been in power since the 1967 elections.
+However, after the March 1968 Independence celebrations, the IFB dropped out of the coalition in 1969 and ended up in the opposition.
+To maintain a majority of seats in Parliament, the leader of Labour Party struck a new deal with its rival PMSD which resulted in Labour-CAM-PMSD coalition ruling the country.
+Several members of PMSD were against this deal and that splinter group formed the new party UDM.
+Although elections were scheduled to occur in 1972, Labour and what was left of the original PMSD amended the Constitution via a Bill which postponed the 1972 elections to 1976.
+Meanwhile, the new party Mouvement Militant Mauricien (MMM) had gained popularity, even electing its first ever candidate Dev Virahsawmy to Parliament through the September 1970 by-elections at Constituency No.5.
+He won the seat previously held by IFB's deceased candidate Lall Jugnauth.

 On 25 November 1971 the MMM political activist Azor Adelaide was shot dead by a gang of rival activists in the centre of the town of Curepipe near the intersection of Royal Road and Rue Chasteauneuf.
 Azor was travelling with in Dev Virahsawmy's car as they prepared to meet Paul Berenger to install some posters regarding an upcoming public gathering.
 This followed a previous attempt to assassinate MMM leader Paul Berenger during which his assistant Fareed Muttur died in suspicious circumstances after a car accident on 1 October 1971.
 Another example of political violence was the attack on student activist and MMM sympathiser Raja Bhadain who was stabbed by a PMSD thug wielding scissors at a public gathering.